jsperhac/UB-VIDIA-CCR/Software.md

 it.
 You can list and cat them in the directory: `/apps/share64/debian8/environ.d/`

-So when you `cat` the ergoscf-3.8 use script you see that it sets the environment variable `$ERGO` enabling you to call the executables of ergoSCF.
+So when you `cat` the ergoscf-3.8 use script you see that it sets the environment variable `$ERGO` enabling you to easily call the executables of ergoSCF.

 ## conda envs